‘Engagement and energy’ in impact investing is growing

 Image above: Michelle Di Fabio, left, with Hanna Ebeling at the ‘Practical approaches to getting the best results from impact investing’ masterclass.

-If you would like to learn more about impact investing, attend Philanthropy Australia’s next FGII ‘Meet and greet’ session on 10 September.
+If you would like to learn more about the Foundations Group for Impact Investing, attend the next FGII ‘Meet and greet’ session on 10 September.

 The Foundations Group for Impact Investing (FGII) exists to improve the supply and demand for impact capital through convening foundations and charitable funders who are interested in starting, or enhancing their impact investing activities through origination, education and peer-to-peer learning.
 We welcome all members across the ecosystem to join the FGII community and expressions of interest from Foundations and Charitable funders for membership.
 Learn more about FGII here.
 Philanthropy Australia extends thanks to all presenters and individuals who supported the curation and delivery of the conference’s impact investing sessions.